 - 1. One accessory dwelling unit shall be permitted per parcel that has a single-family dwelling or two-family dwelling, in the primary building or as an accessory building.
-An accessory dwelling unit must be clearly accessory to the principal dwelling unit(s) on the parcel.
-The accessory dwelling unit is exempt from density calculations for the property. - 2.
-The size of an accessory dwelling unit must meet the minimum size for a dwelling unit as set by the State Building Code standards of at least 190 square feet in area, and be no larger than 850 square feet.
+An accessory dwelling unit must be clearly accessory to the principle dwelling unit(s) on the parcel. - 2.
+The size of an accessory dwelling unit must meet the minimum size for a dwelling unit as set by the City's adopted building code standards and be no larger than 850 square feet.
 For principal dwelling units 1,000 square feet or smaller, an accessory dwelling unit may be no greater than 80% of the size of the principal dwelling unit, as measured in square feet.
-An accessory dwelling unit may have no more than two bedrooms. - 3.
-An accessory dwelling unit must meet one or more of the following conditions: - a.
+An accessory dwelling unit may have no more than two bedrooms.

+- 3. An accessory dwelling unit must meet one or more of the following conditions: - a.
 Be fully constructed within the existing footprint of any legal primary residence or accessory building; or - b.
 Share a common wall with the principal residence, providing yard setbacks; or - c.
-Be constructed as a new accessory building (detached) containing an accessory dwelling unit, providing yard area and lot setback requirements can be met for the zone. - d.
-If an accessory dwelling unit is added to a two family dwelling, the setbacks for the new construction are the same as for a single family dwelling. - 4.
+Be constructed as a new accessory building (detached) containing an accessory dwelling unit, providing yard area and lot setback requirements can be met for the zone. - 4.
 When an ADU is significantly visible from one or more public ways, the building design shall: - a.
 Be clearly subordinate to the principal structure(s) in scale and position in relationship with the street and principal structure(s), including locating the entrance to the ADU in a primary structure in such a subordinance position through locating it farther from the street, inside a common foyer, or on the side or rear of the primary building. - b.
-Not include outside stairways or fire escapes above the ground floor unless required by life and safety codes. - All ADUs shall comply with all dimensional requirements of the underlying zone, except that ADUs located entirely outside of the shoreland zone are not required to meet dimensional requirements for lot coverage and lot area per dwelling unit.
+Not include outside stairways or fire escapes above the ground floor unless required by life and safety codes. - Accessory dwelling units shall comply with all dimensional requirements of the underlying zone except for lot coverage and lot area per dwelling unit requirements. - 6.
+Each accessory dwelling unit shall have one on-site parking space In addition to the parking required for the principle dwelling.
+Tandem parking is permitted.
+The additional parking space can be located off-site if there is an approved shared parking agreement in accordance with Article 11.34. - 7.

-- 6. For an accessory dwelling unit constructed on a lot with a single-family dwelling unit on it, no additional on-site parking is required for the accessory dwelling unit. - 7.
-Shoreland zoning.
-An accessory dwelling unit must comply with shoreland zoning requirements established by the Department of Environmental Protection under Title 38, chapter 3 and municipal shoreland zoning ordinances. - 8.
-An accessory dwelling unit must meet the water and sewer requirements applicable to all development, including MRS 12, section 423-A, (the minimum lot size law). - 9.
-For accessory dwelling units that are served by a well, the water must be documented to be potable, and acceptable for domestic use, either before or after being put through a water treatment system, prior to the unit being occupied. - 10.
-Subdivision requirements.
-This section may not be construed to exempt a subdivider from the requirements for division of a tract or parcel of land in accordance with the State subdivision law. - 11.
 An accessory dwelling unit may be located within a preexisting non-conforming primary or accessory structure provided that the structure meets the requirements in Article 6 of this code.
-The design of an accessory dwelling unit located in a non-conforming primary or accessory structure shall take into consideration to the extent practicable the privacy of adjacent properties as determined by the physical characteristics surrounding the accessory dwelling unit, including landscape screening, fencing, and window and door placement. - 12.
-The height of a detached accessory dwelling unit shall not exceed the height of the primary structure. - 13.
-An accessory dwelling unit shall not be used as rental property for less than 90 days. - 14.
-Accessory dwelling units require a permit from the Codes Enforcement Officer.
-If the creation of an accessory dwelling unit creates a subdivision, the project will require subdivision approval before the building permit can be issued.
+The design of an accessory dwelling unit located in a non-conforming primary or accessory structure shall take into consideration to the extent practicable the privacy of adjacent properties as determined by the physical characteristics surrounding the accessory dwelling unit, including landscape screening, fencing, and window and door placement. - 8.
+The height of a detached accessory dwelling unit shall not exceed the height of the primary structure. - 9.
+An accessory dwelling unit shall not be used as rental property for less than 90 days.